gardr/sample-project/README.md

 *NB!* If the banner injects another iframe we have no good way of catching errors :(

-## Polyfills required for older IE support
+## Polyfills required for IE8+ support

 * [ES5-shim](https://npmjs.org/package/es5-shim) You do not need a sham (unsafe polyfills).
 * [addEventListener polyfill](https://gist.github.com/eirikbacker/2864711/dcc32b15ea79f8f364ca1707f81ec74a15fa25db)
+* postMessage is required, so it won't work in IE7 at the moment.
+This is possible to solve if there is a demand for it.

 # Releasing new versions
-This task releases a new version to the Maven repository.
+(Sorry this is specific to FINN, we're working on re-structure the project to avoid having this inside Garðr) This task releases a new version to the Maven repository.

 	# Trigger the Maven release plugin